-The online open house was open between February 3 and March 30th.
-In total, 926 comments were submitted, 168 of which are positive with little to no concerns.
+With the in-person and online open houses combined, 926 comments were submitted, 168 of which are positive with little to no concerns.
 The feedback we received is organized into both topic area and station.

 Feedback by Topic

 Project Support